 1986 through 2006, none resulting in injuries to people, making them among the safest pipeline systems used industrially.
-Even as the number of $\mathrm{CO_2}$ pipeline networks expands significantly to support CCS, existing operational experience combined with adequate risk assessment and the use of best practices is expected to result in generally safe design, construction, and operation. $^5$
+Even as the number of $CO_2$ pipeline networks expands significantly to support CCS, existing operational experience combined with adequate risk assessment and the use of best practices is expected to result in generally safe design, construction, and operation.

-How large will the ${\rm CO_2}$ pipeline infrastructure need to be for CCS?
+How large will the $CO_2$ pipeline infrastructure need to be for CCS?

-The nature and extent of pipeline networks that would be necessary to transport the large quantities of $\mathrm{CO}2$ resulting from CCS will depend on many factors, including the proximity of storage sites to the capture facilities; the costs to acquire pipeline rights-of-way and associated permits; the cost to construct the pipelines; and additional costs to operate the pipelines and comply with operational and maintenance regulations.
-However, even in the United States where there is an existing $\mathrm{CO}2$ pipeline network that aligns relatively well with potential geologic storage areas, additional pipelines will still need to be built.
+The nature and extent of pipeline networks that would be necessary to transport the large quantities of $CO_2$ resulting from CCS will depend on many factors, including the proximity of storage sites to the capture facilities; the costs to acquire pipeline rights-of-way and associated permits; the cost to construct the pipelines; and additional costs to operate the pipelines and comply with operational and maintenance regulations.
+However, even in the United States where there is an existing $CO_2$ pipeline network that aligns relatively well with potential geologic storage areas, additional pipelines will still need to be built.
 A study by a Pacific Northwest

-National Laboratory (PNNL) team estimates the United States would need up to 23,000 miles (37,000 kilometers) of additional dedicated $\rm CO_2$ pipeline between 2010 and 2050 under the 450 parts-per-million (ppm) emissions target suggested by the Intergovernmental Panel on Climate Change; this figure would drop to 11,000 miles (17,700 kilometers) under a 550 ppm scenario.
-In the European Union (EU), where there currently are no dedicated $\rm CO_2$ pipelines, one recent estimate calls for the need to transport 400 million tonnes (440 million short tons) per year by 2030 to meet EU interim targets for carbon dioxide removal.
-To put this amount in perspective, the number of 20-ton $\rm CO_2$ trucks needed to hold 400 million tonnes would circle the earth 15 times, according to one study.
-A 2010 study by the International Energy Agency, Global CCS Pipeline Infrastructures, estimates the cumulative transport of 1.44 gigatonnes (GT) of carbon dioxide annually from 358 sources to storage will be needed worldwide by 2030, at a cost of \$60 billion.
-In short, any of these and other scenarios will require a large and expensive global $\rm CO_2$ pipeline infrastructure.
+National Laboratory (PNNL) team estimates the United States would need up to 23,000 miles (37,000 kilometers) of additional dedicated $CO_2$ pipeline between 2010 and 2050 under the 450 parts-per-million (ppm) emissions target suggested by the Intergovernmental Panel on Climate Change: this figure would drop to 11,000 miles (17,700 kilometers) under a 550 ppm scenario.
+In the European Union (EU), where there currently are no dedicated $CO_2$ pipelines, one recent estimate calls for the need to transport 400 million tonnes (440 million short tons) per year by 2030 to meet EU interim targets for carbon dioxide removal.
+To put this amount in perspective, the number of 20-ton $CO_2$ trucks needed to hold 400 million tonnes would circle the earth 15 times, according to one study.
+A 2010 study by the International Energy Agency, "Global CCS Pipeline Infrastructures," estimates the cumulative transport of 1.44 gigatonnes (GT) of carbon dioxide annually from 358 sources to storage will be needed worldwide by 2030, at a cost of \$60 billion.
+In short, any of these and other scenarios will require a large and expensive global $CO_2$ pipeline infrastructure.

-&lt;sup>4 Congressional Research Service, "Carbon Dioxide (CO2) Pipelines for Carbon Sequestration: Emerging Policy Issues," 19 April 2007, 16.
+Congressional Research Service, "Carbon Dioxide (CO2) Pipelines for Carbon Sequestration: Emerging Policy Issues," 19 April 2007, 16.

-&lt;sup>5J.
-Barrie, K. Brown, P.R.
+J. Barrie, K. Brown, P.R.
 Hatcher, H.U.
 Schellhase, Carbon Dioxide Pipelines: A Preliminary Review of Design and Risks, 2004, 6.

-&lt;sup>6 J.J.
+J.J.
 Dooley, R.T.
 Dahowski, C.L.
-Davidson, "Comparing Existing Pipeline Networks with the Potential Scale of Future U.S. CO2, Pipeline Networks," February 2009, 4-5.
+Davidson, "Comparing Existing Pipeline Networks with the Potential Scale of Future U.S. CO, Pipeline Networks," February 2009, 4-5.